Youngkoorosh/KotlinDiceOOP-/README.md

 ## 🧙 Author

-Crafted with curiosity and code by [Your Name]
+Crafted with curiosity and code by koorosh
 Inspired by chance, shaped by structure.

 ---